KwokHing/Exploratory-Data-Analysis-on-SMRT-Tweets/README.md

 - `1_scrape_tweets.ipynb` shows the steps taken to scrape tweets from twitter using Selenium
 - `2_geospatial_EDA_tweets.ipynb`shows the steps taken to generate a heat map on the frequency of train breakdowns

+## Improvements
+To perform scraping and generate SBS train breakdowns heat map as well.

 <!---
 # Exploratory Data Analysis on service disruption based on tweets